 Selecting the right regression testing tools is a crucial step in automated regression testing.

 Popular software testing platforms like Selenium, JUnit, and TestNG have made a significant impact in this field.
-These tools not only facilitate the writing of test scripts but also integrate well into CI/CD pipelines.
+Not only do these tools facilitate the writing of test scripts but also integrate well into CI/CD pipelines.

 Selenium